FatihBozik/ocp8-study-guide/advanced-class-design/README.md

 }
 ```

-It is possible for a Java enum class to have abstract methods too.
-If an enum class has an abstract method, then each instance of the enum class must implement it.
+It is possible for a Java enum to have abstract methods too.
+If an enum has an abstract method, then each instance of the enum must implement it.
 Here is a Java enum abstract method example:

 ```java
 enum Season {